OjasviChauhan/301DaysOfCode/README.md

 ## Day 47 : 8th June 2020
 - Solved 9th problem of CodeChef Long Challenge.
 - Learned some new commands of git for undoing changes.
 For eg: --amend, git revert, git checkout.
 Also learned about git branch system.
+## Day 48 : 9th June 2020
+- Learned how to work with remote repositories using git command line interface.
+- Added some new features to Tindog project using Bootstrap 4.